Table of Contents

 Once you've considered all the factors above, you can then go ahead with administering your pulse survey in these simple steps:

-- Share results and analyze findings: After closing the survey, you'll need to share the pulse survey results with employees and analyze the findings.
-You can create focus groups to identify themes, address specific issues, and brainstorm possible solutions for the organization.
+- ➡ Share results and analyze findings: After closing the survey, you'll need to share the pulse survey results with employees and analyze the findings.
+You can create focus groups to identify themes, address specific issues, and brainstorm possible organizational solutions.